 ABOUT THE FESTIVAL

-Where we screen: The vast majority of our screenings take place at Yale’s Whitney Humanities Center 225-seat auditorium, 53 Wall St, New Haven, CT.
+Where we screen: The vast majority of our screenings take place at Yale’s Whitney Humanities Center 240-seat auditorium, 53 Wall St, New Haven, CT.
 We can show DCP, Blu-ray, 35mm and16mm film and regular DVD.
-We also screen documentaries at the New Haven Free Public Library, 133 Elm St on the first Saturday in the afternoon (June 3rd).
-On Tuesday evenings, we screen a music documentary in conjunction with a live musical performance at Café Nine, 250 State St, New Haven, CT.
+We also screen documentaries in other rooms at the Humanities Center, and at the New Haven Free Public Library, 133 Elm St., New Haven, CT.
+On Saturday and Tuesday evenings, we screen a music documentary in conjunction with a live musical performance at Café Nine, 250 State St, New Haven, CT.
+This year we are looking for additional venues to expand our reach and audience.

 Our philosophy: NHdocs seeks to build a sense of community among documentary filmmakers from the greater New Haven area (and we are quite inclusive in our reach!).
 Many area filmmakers work as independents, some teach at local universities, while others rely on various kinds of day jobs.
 We look forward to showing work that has been or will be shown at prominent International Film Festivals, but we also want to show work being done by local filmmakers whose work has not found the kind of recognition it deserves.
 We also look to faculty and students in the city’s schools and at nearby universities.
 We are resolutely democratic in our embrace of the documentary tradition on the local as well as the international level.